Upper secondary school without statutory rights as a young person

 Assessment time

-In order for the loan to be free of interest and instalments, you must be taking a student loan for full-time education.
+If you get a loan for full-time education, you will not receive interest on the loan and you do not have to pay installments.
 When you no longer receive a student loan or go from full- to part-time studies, interest will accrue on the loan and you must start repayments.
-It will take around seven months from the last time you received a student loan from us until you receive the first bill.